abrasive/shairport/README.md

 What else?
 --------------
 * Shairport 2.0 tries to offer finer control at very top and very bottom of the volume range.
-See http://tangentsoft.net/audio/atten.html a good discussion.
+See http://tangentsoft.net/audio/atten.html for a good discussion.
 * Shairport 2.0 will mute properly if the hardware supports it.
 * If it has to use software volume and mute controls, the response time is shorter than before.